pastagang/pastagang/paper/readme.md

 The natural highs and lows of activity in the shared room create opportunity for people, to be inspired by others jamming, as well as try out their feet, when no one else (or less cursors) are around.
 The transition from "real performance" and just goofying around for oneself gets blurry, and before you know it, you lose an hour to a jam with a bun ch of people.

-# Accesing Art throug a new perspective
+# Accesing art through a new perspective

 As someone who has trouble visualizing most writen or spoken pictures (aphantasia [citation needed], a bit, not diagnosed and sometimes I can.), coding visuals gave me a new avenue to access artistic expressions that with traditional tools are always hard ta archive.